 Consumers regard the experience of dining out as more than just grabbing a bite before a movie.
 And it shows.
 According to a recent Mastercard SpendingPulse report, restaurant spending in America has increased by $100 billion over the last three years, well ahead of other spending categories that typically dominate consumer budgets.
 The restaurant has become the hub for celebrations, dates, or just a night on the town.
 Food is comforting.
 Good company is uplifting.

 Capital One studied its customer spending trends and talked to cardholders before releasing its newest credit offering to the world.
-Based on this feedback, Capital One’s new Savor℠ card is poised to become the go-to offering for people who like to eat out.
+Based on this feedback, Capital One’s new Capital One® Savor® Rewards Credit Card is poised to become the go-to offering for people who like to eat out.

-A 0% introductory APR for the first nine months, no foreign exchange fees, and a $150 bonus if you spend $500 within the first three months are the cherries on top of the proverbial credit cake.
+A $0 annual fee for the first year, no foreign exchange fees, and a $500 bonus if you spend $3,000 within the first three months are the cherries on top of the proverbial credit cake.

-“We’re really excited about Savor,” said Mark Mattern, VP of US Cards at Capital One.
-“It allows our customers to earn unlimited cash back, with 3% on dining, 2% on groceries, and 1% on everything else.
-There’s no annual fee or no rotating categories or quarterly signups.”
+“We’re really excited about Capital One® Savor® Rewards Credit Card,” said Mark Mattern, VP of US Cards at Capital One.
+“It allows our customers to earn unlimited cash back, with 4% on dining and select entertainment, 2% on grocery store purchases, and 1% on everything else, plus there’s no annual fee for the first year.”

 With a large stable of cards already on the market, Capital One needed to find a unique offering for its next product.
-With food spending on the rise and consumers leaning more toward experiences over possessions, Mark said the Savor℠ card became a no-brainer.
+With food spending on the rise and consumers leaning more toward experiences over possessions, Mark said the Capital One® Savor® Rewards Credit Card card became a no-brainer.

 “This product was borne out of customer research,” he said.
 “We listened to our customers and what they’re passionate about.
 The passion for food as a vehicle for shared experiences came up repeatedly.
 Our data really backed that up.
 For example, the Mastercard SpendingPulse™ Report showed 20% growth in consumer spending on dining over the last three years.
 As a category, it’s growing much faster than overall spending.”